sarnobat/linux_kernel/README.md

     ifup -a

 There's no easy to rebuild packages like `wget` after adding print statements, because buildroot will download the source again and ovwerite it (I think).
 You'll have to drop back to Buildroot non-cheat version.

+Other useful things to note:
+* `--ctrl-c-host`
+* there's a graphml diagram

 -------
 # DEPRECATED.
 Use buidlroot.
 I never got this fully working but